kylpo/notes/Decorators.md

 - They register and clean up their listeners for you
 - They co-locate exactly what the `handle` function is used for
   - Maybe not necessary in our example `MyComponent` code, but the more `handle` functions it has, the nicer it is to see exactly what event it handles
-  - Also means it is SO much easier to copy/paste this functionality
+  - Even better: it is SO much easier to copy/paste this functionality

-Those benefits alone are worth using decorators for global events, but we can do better!
+They are useful enough to stop there, but we can do more!

 ```jsx
 class MyComponentUsingDecorators extends React.Component {